Ecosystem crashes, database doesn’t work, not usable in alpha launch

 Conduct an accurate risk analysis

-Templates are great because they give you a clear path to follow during the risk analysis process.
+A risk matrix templates is a great tool because it gives you a clear path to follow during the risk analysis process.
 You’re following the same steps for each possible risk, meaning you’re getting a consistent, very accurate assessment of all risks.
 A

 helps with planning because you know your assessments were done according to the same standards.